crazyfacka/gpxstats/README.md

 ## Build

+You can use docker for that.

 ```
-$ go build
+$ docker build -t <image_name> .
 ```

-This will fetch all the necessary dependencies.
-Currently the only external dependency is:

-* github.com/tkrajina/gpxgo

 ## Run

-As seen above on the description
+As seen above on the description.
+You have a Docker image available @ https://hub.docker.com/r/crazyfacka/gpxstats